zschreib1/tic-tac-toe-ai/README.md

 functions.

 ## SPECIFICATION
 Run python runner.py to play against the AI.
+Since Tic-Tac-Toe is a tie given optimal play by both sides, you should never be able to beat the AI (though if you don’t play optimally as well, it may beat you!)